Apparently, leadership and submission are not so black and white after all.

 But all along, I had assumed all men were fixers in the house.
 So when my brand new husband “failed” to live up to my idea of manhood/good husband, I was rubbed raw on the inside.

-Most married folks carry pre-defined ideas in their minds about how their spouse should or should not be.
-We get hung up on these expectations, get stuck in roles and responsibilities rut (that’s a guy thing or that’s a woman thing) and refuse to see beyond them to the higher role of teamwork.
+And we are hang up on these expectations; stuck on roles (that’s a guy thing or that’s a woman thing) and refuse to see beyond them to the higher role of teamwork.

-I believe that teamwork releases your spouse to be human.
+I believe teamwork releases your spouse to be human.

-It strikes down comparisons (Jane’s husband does this for her) and competitiveness (I will show him!).
+It strikes down comparisons (my friend’s husband does this and so you must do it too) and competitiveness (I will show him!)
 It also beats down that bad habit of generalization, and brings us to the core of who we really are.

 Partnering with each other calls for covering each others weaknesses with grace and love.